 - Watches.
 If you decide you’re not splurging on any of these things, a great watch will save your look any time.
 “I remember this one time I went to a casino and I looked like complete crap but I had on a decent watch — and that’s all they care about,” says Carvalho.

-And these 3 things you can save your money:
+And these three things you can save your money:

-- Sport jackets.
+- Sports jackets.
 “It’s easy to buy an off-fitting jacket on sale and then get it tailored to look perfect on you,” he says.

 T-shirts are weird — and not in a Co-Ed Naked or Big Johnson kind of way.
 They’re items that you can save money on, but it’s also the core of your casual wardrobe.
 Carvalho says, buy good t-shirts (like ones made from Supima cotton) and don’t over-launder them to the point where they pill or lose their structure.
 Still not sure when to replace a t-shirt?
 Yellow pit-stains should be your red line.

 Suggested Men’s Clothing Brands To Get You Started

 - Denim: A.P.C. and Levi’s, which also has premium offerings.